FEUP-LEIC-ES-2023-24/2LEIC18T4/README.md

 For this Sprint, We organized all user stories that we have made in the **User Stories** Column and began sorting from there to the **Pproduct Backlog**.
 We then moved the ones that we thought were essential to start off with to the **Sprint Backlog** to work with them.
 In the Sprint Backlog we also added the points that we had to deliver until the end of this sprint, such as UMLs and Prototypes.
-All User Stories can be found on the [issues](https://github.com/FEUP-LEIC-ES-2023-24/2LEIC18T4/issues?page=2&q=is%3Aissue+is%3Aopen), highlighted with the tag `user-story`
+All User Stories can be found [here](https://github.com/FEUP-LEIC-ES-2023-24/2LEIC18T4/labels/user-story), highlighted with the tag `user-story`